Dre Campbell Farm

 Diatomaceous earth is effective against squash bug nymphs.
 The sharpness of the powder will cut through their soft bodies, and they will later die.

-To use diatomaceous earth to kill squash bugs, sprinkle it on the leaves of the plants and on the soil around the affected plants.
+To use diatomaceous earth to kill squash bugs, sprinkle it on the leaves of the plants and the soil around the affected plants.

 Alternatively, make a homemade spray for squash bugs by combining one part DE with four parts water.
 Shake well, and use it to spray the critters (nymphs).